Management & Economics Society of CIM – Overview

-CIM MES is proud to regularly host, well-attended, educational-focused events throughout the year across Canada (in Calgary, Montreal, Nova Scotia, Saskatoon, Toronto, Vancouver, and elsewhere) and internationally (Hong Kong) (expect this list to grow soon!) that provide industry professionals with the opportunity not only to network but to also share experiences, insights and ideas on topics relating to the economics, management and financial aspects of the mining and petroleum businesses.
+CIM MES is proud to regularly host, well-attended, educational-focused events throughout the year across Canada (in Calgary, Montreal, Nova Scotia, Saskatoon, Toronto, Vancouver, and elsewhere) and internationally (Hong Kong and the United Kingdom) (expect this list to grow soon!) that provide industry professionals with the opportunity not only to network but to also share experiences, insights and ideas on topics relating to the economics, management and financial aspects of the mining and petroleum businesses.

 In addition to technical sessions at the annual CIM Conference & Exhibition, MES holds symposia and discussion groups.
 These have also provided information on topical issues within the field of economics, finance and management issues facing these industries.